“For to be free is not merely to cast off one’s chains, but to live in a way that respects and enhances the freedom of others.” – Nelson Mandela

 Space is the final frontier – especially in crowded Asian cities like Singapore.
 In the context of freedom, space represents the amount of physical, intellectual and emotional space which you have.
 It can include the size of your homes and cars, your office, or your ability to think expansively.

 Space also represents the distance between your personal and social space.
 Generally speaking, the more individual space you desire, the less room you have for others to “crowd out” your space.

 Have you had days when you can just empty your mind without a worry in the world?
 Well, that is psychological freedom.

 In an age of hyper-tasking and continual interaction through social media and digital devices, we are increasingly robbed of our peace of mind.
 To regain some semblance of psychological freedom, we need to “repossess” our mind and learn to “discard” those worries and concerns that impinge upon it.

 To regain psychological freedom, you can consider practices like meditation or light exercises to “free your mind”.
 Doing the things you enjoy and love also helps you to regain your inner tranquillity.

 This is probably the most well-known “freedom” of all.
 Parlayed by financial planners as the gold standard for personal investments, financial freedom is the state where you do not have to work to generate an income.

 Here, your assets – be they stocks, funds, property, land or others – are able to attract a “passive” income which meets your living expenses.
 When you have reached this stage, you are technically free from the need to work.
-This makes financial freedom a very attractive stage to be in.
-J
+This makes financial freedom a very attractive phase to be in.

 Well, it looks like you are suffering from a severe lack of time freedom!